 🔠 Using Custom Fonts in Canvas Dashboard Themes

-Canvas Dashboard Themes allow you to customize the look and feel of your dashboards, including the fonts used for various text elements.
+Themes in Canvas Dashboard allow you to customize the look and feel of your dashboards, including the fonts used for various text elements.
 This guide will show you how to use both web-safe fonts and custom fonts to give your dashboards a unique appearance.

 Using Web-Safe Fonts